esa/nanosat-mo-framework/sdk/tools/log-browser-tool/README.md

 Commands:
-  dump_raw  Dumps to a JSON file the raw tables content of a local COM archive dump      Dumps to a JSON file the formatted content of a local or remote COM archive get_logs  Dumps to a LOG file an NMF app logs using the content of a local or remote COM archive. list      Lists the COM archive providers URIs found in a central directory
+  dump_raw  Dumps to a JSON file the raw tables content of a local COM archive dump      Dumps to a JSON file the formatted content of a local or remote COM archive log       Gets or lists NMF app logs using the content of a local or remote COM archive. list      Lists the COM archive providers URIs found in a central directory
 ```